tbroyer/blog.ltgt.net/_posts/2015-03-01-most-build-tools-misuse-javac.md

 How do I expect build tools to use `javac`?
 -------------------------------------------

-Let's get the easy things first: dependencies go in the `-classpath`, the output directory is passed as `-d`, and input source files are passed each one as an argument.
+Let's get the easy things first: dependencies go in the _class path_, the output directory is passed as `-d`, and input source files are passed each one as an argument.

-As seen above, the `-encoding` should also always be explicit (and I suggest using `UTF-8` by default).
+As seen above, the `-⁠encoding` should also always be explicit (and I suggest using `UTF-8` by default).

 If you only do that though, you risk compiling source files implicitly loaded from the classpath.
-[It has happened before][gwt issue 3439] (and remember that there's no `-Xprefer:class`, and no way to prevent `javac` from implicitly loading source files).
-So you need to pass an explicit `-sourcepath`.
+[It has happened before][gwt issue 3439] (and remember that there's no `-⁠Xprefer:class`, and no way to prevent `javac` from implicitly loading source files).
+So you need to pass an explicit _source path_.

 [gwt issue 3439]: https://code.google.com/p/google-web-toolkit/issues/detail?id=3439

-What should be put in `-sourcepath`?
+What should be put in _source path_?
 If you use your _source roots_, then you'll risk you includes/excludes patterns to not be respected.
 [It has happened before].
-I propose that `-sourcepath` be empty (it's as easy as using `-sourcepath :` or `-sourcepath ""`.)
+I propose that _source path_ be empty (it's as easy as using `-⁠sourcepath :` or `-⁠sourcepath ""`.)

 [It has happened before]: https://jira.codehaus.org/browse/MCOMPILER-26
 [generates a warning]: https://jira.codehaus.org/browse/MCOMPILER-180

-As seen above, `-target` (and `-source`, which controls `-target`) should never be used without setting the _boot class path_ and _extension dirs_.
+As seen above, `-⁠target` (and `-⁠source`, which controls `-⁠target`) should never be used without setting the _boot class path_ and _extension dirs_.
 Even a tool like [animal sniffer], [doesn't guarantee] your code will run [without issues].
 What build tools should do is let you easily require a minimum JDK version for